jakmeier/paddlers-browser-game/README.md

 ## Status & Goal

+*As of April 2021, there is no active work going on in this crate.
+But the project is not dead, yet.
+Just a pause from gamedev and some other programming experiments which may or may not be integrated in Paddlers a few months down the line.*

 The demo currently shows an alpha version which can be played by everyone who signs up.
 (No email verification required, fake addresses are okay.
 And please note that the chosen user name will be displayed publicly on a scoreboard.)
 When a new version is updated, the account usually are still saved but the player state will be reset.

 The game itself sadly is not complete enough to provide a good experience.
-But I firmly believe the game could be fun if the right kind of people put in enough effort to polish it.
+I firmly believe the game could be fun if the right kind of people put in enough effort to polish it.
 (I can try the best on my own but I a painfully aware of my lack of expertise in many topics around creating a game.)
+But right now I have no plans to actively bring those people in.
+Therefore, I expect this to remain an amateur game that works on paper but is not really fun to play.

 At the core, Paddlers is a developer's playground.
 I started this project in 2019 to learn more about WASM in my free time, building on my experience with Rust from many other projects before that.